Skip to main content

 What Electric Snow Shovels Aren’t So Good For

-If you’re in the city or only have a couple of feet right next to the driveway to put the snow, an electric shovel simply won’t work.
+If you’re in the city or only have a couple of feet right next to the driveway to put the snow, an electric shovel won’t work.
 You’ll be throwing snow into your neighbor’s driveway.
 This lack of direction control also makes clearing the snow from decks and stairs challenging.

 The Bottom Line